jansplichal2/fluent/MILESTONES.md

 - Environment model with parent scopes
 - Evaluates:
   - let bindings and variable references
-  - Binary, Var, Number, String
+  - Binary, Var, Number, String, Boolean
   - if expressions with strict boolean enforcement
   - match expressions with wildcard and if branches
 - Pretty printer for visualizing AST structure